watermint/toolbox/docs/commands/dropbox-file-compare-local.md

 Compare local folders and Dropbox folders

+Compares local files and folders with their Dropbox counterparts to identify differences.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: